Black Butler: Book of the Atlantic: Plot

 Ronald begins to reap the souls of the ship's passengers.
 In the ship's crow's nest, two crewmen spot a large iceberg in the ship's path, the obstacle that the ship ahead had sent a warning about.
 As he works, Ronald complains about how much work the incident is going to make for only two Grim Reapers, and chainsaw-wielding reaper Grell Sutcliff leaps onboard from the iceberg as it scrapes into the side of the ship.

 The ship begins to flood.
 Sebastian closes the ship's emergency doors, but in the hold, the closing doors separate Ciel and Elizabeth from Snake, Stoker, and a collection of Aurora Society members as the water begins to rise.
 Stoker quickly uses the opportunity to escape via an elevator, stranding the others.
 After analyzing the damage to the ship, Sebastian descends into the flooding zones to help Ciel and Elizabeth escape to the lifeboats, but is intercepted by the duo of reapers and separated from them again.
 In the flooding hallway, Ciel trips over debris and hurts his leg, and Elizabeth is set upon by a group of zombies.
-After tearfully apologizing to Ciel, she reveals herself to be just as capable with a sword as the rest of her family, and swiftly dispatches with the horde in the hallway as a flashback plays, showing that she wanted to stay 'cute' so Ciel wouldn't be intimidated or outshined by her dangerous side.
+After tearfully apologizing to Ciel, she reveals herself to be just as capable with a sword as the rest of her family, and swiftly dispatches the horde in the hallway as a flashback plays, showing that she wanted to stay "cute" so Ciel wouldn't be intimidated or outshone by her dangerous side.
 The reapers set out to pursue Stoker, and after sending Elizabeth and Snake off on the lifeboats, Ciel and Sebastian do the same.

 Stoker is intercepted and interrogated by the reapers, but after bringing them to his cabin, they find the device missing.
 Searching for Stoker in the halls of the ship, Ciel and Sebastian instead encounter the Viscount of Druitt, who has the device in his possession, and Undertaker, who is helping carry it.
 They follow him into a grand foyer, where Stoker and the reapers shortly appear.
-Viscount gives a grand speech about using the device to build an empire while the others fight off an approaching horde of zombies, but after they persuade him into activating it, the device does nothing, sending Undertaker into a fit of laughter.
+The Viscount gives a grand speech about using the device to build an empire while the others fight off an approaching horde of zombies, but after they persuade him into activating it, the device does nothing, sending Undertaker into a fit of laughter.